 It’s literally like opening the door to an entire new audience with very minimal work.

+As we expand to a more global marketplace, providing a more accurate virtual experience to everyone is crucial.
 If they can’t see it with their own eyes, we need to offer the next best option.
-Consider adding a lead capture tool like Convert to do just that.
+Consider adding a lead capture tool to do just that.

-Convert helps more event planners imagine your venue and their event more readily with a virtual walk-through tool.
+This helps more event planners imagine your venue and their event more readily with a virtual walk-through tool.

-51. Master your Market’s Available Tools.
+51. Master your market’s available tools.

 Nothing beats pounding the pavement in your own backyard.

-Make sure you’ve covered all your bases with your local Chamber of Commerce, Convention and Visitors’ Bureau and Tourism Board as a starting point.
+Make sure you’ve covered all your bases with your local Chamber of Commerce, Convention and Visitors’ Bureau, and Tourism Board as a starting point.

 Next, there may also be other business directories, books of lists, community calendars, media outlets and press contacts to update.

-52. Mobile Matters.
+52. Mobile matters.
 (As well as all these other data points).